ondrakoupil/csob/README.en.md

 Since eAPI 1.5, you can make recurring payments.
 See the [wiki page][8] for details.

-Use paymentOneClickInit() and paymentOneClickStart() to implement recurring payments.
+Use paymentOneClickEcho(), paymentOneClickInit() and paymentOneClickStart() to implement recurring payments.
 Former paymentRecurrent is deprecated now as it has been deprecated in CSOB API as well.

 ## Logging